 Ken Howard OBE, RA: Daphne and I studied at Hornsey School of Art albeit at different times but under the same tutors including Alan Braund who helped drag the School kicking and shouting into the 20th century.
 Since her return to Cornwall in the mid seventies, Daphne has fine-tuned her language.
 Whether dealing with boats, mines, fields or currently jugs, she is about revelation; the key element in the visual arts.
 Kenneth Clark wrote “Above all else art should be life-enhancing” and Daphne’s installations and series of paintings fulfil this criterion.
 I have been fortunate enough to live with a painting by Daphne McClure and my life is the richer for it.

-Daphne McClure was born in Helston, Cornwall, in 1930.
-She attended the Hornsey College of Art and the Central School of Art before working at the Royal Opera House in 1976.
-After a brief spell there she returned home to Cornwall where she now paints full time from her studio.
+Daphne McClure was born in Helston, Cornwall, in 1927.
+She attended the Hornsey College of Art and the Central School of Art before working at the Royal Opera House from 1952 – 1956 where she worked on costumes for designers including John Piper on The Magic Flute and Barbara Hepworth on Midsummer Marriage.
+She also worked on a new production of Stravinsky’s Firebird in which Margot Fonteyn danced.
+She returned home to Cornwall after working at The Royal Opera House and began to paint full time from her studio.
 In 1995 she was commissioned by the Tate Gallery in St Ives, to design a piece of work to exhibit for its first exhibition.
 In 2005 she was invited to Connecticut, USA, for an artist’s residency at the Josef Albers Foundation.